Q. What is the Prison Law Blog?

 Q. Who contributes to the Prison Law Blog?

 A. We are blessed to have a number of very prolific contributors to the Prison Law Blog.
 Many of these contributing writers are brought to us through syndication agreements with third party content producers and writers who submit articles for publication consideration.
-We also have a team of dedicated Prison Law Blog staff writers, which include Christopher Zoukis, Rachel Sentes and Diane Frazee-Walker.
+We also have a team of dedicated Prison Law Blog staff writers, which is lead by Christopher Zoukis.

 Q. Does the Prison Law Blog accept unsolicited submissions?